gvwilson/thirdbit/src/fiction/iffy/index.md

 "Upload themselves?"
 Iffy scoffed.
 "An' then what,
-take their money while they're bein' torn apart by malware?"
+try t' find a way t' spend money while they're bein' torn apart by malware?"

 Doctor Johel shook her head.
 "No.
 I mean,
 nobody would have cried if that happened.
 Trust me,
-anyone that rich makes the governors look like saints.
+people that rich made the governors look like saints.
 No,
 my father and his colleagues wanted to imprint themselves on the entire global network so that they could fix the things no one else could.